Important Legal Disclaimer

 Before investing in BTL, check rules and speak to experts:

-- Financial adviser - For strategy and affordability
+- Money adviser - For planning and being able to afford it.

-- Surveyor (RICS) - For surveys and valuations
+- Surveyor (RICS) - For surveys and values.

 Key Resources: